KubeDeckio/KubeBuddy/docs/docs/usage/checks.md

   - Higher weights (e.g., 3 for `NODE001`) reflect greater importance to cluster stability.
   - Example: Fixing `POD003` (weight 3) improves the score more than `EVENT001` (weight 1).

-- **Customizing Checks**:
-  - Edit YAML files in `yamlChecks/` to modify or disable checks.
-  - To skip a check, comment out its YAML definition or use a `disabled: true` flag (see documentation).
-  - Adjust thresholds or recommendations to match your cluster’s needs.
-  - Example: To ignore `POD007`, edit `POD007.yaml` to exclude it from processing.

 - **Reading Reports**:
   - **Passed** checks indicate no issues and list no items in the report.
   - **Failed** checks detail affected resources and provide fix recommendations.
   - Use the report’s URLs and suggestions to resolve issues efficiently.

-## Next Steps

-- **Generate a Report**: Run KubeBuddy to analyze your cluster and review check results.
-- **Focus on Critical Issues**: Tackle High-severity and high-weight checks first.
-- **Tailor Checks**: Modify YAML files to exclude irrelevant checks or adjust thresholds.
-- **Monitor Consistently**: Schedule regular reports to catch issues early.

-For details on running reports or editing checks, visit the [Usage](/usage) section.